 We then got a revealing gameplay trailer at Xbox's big first-party games event.
 Reactions to the extended clip were mixed.
 While most people agree that Halo Infinite is staying true to the franchise's roots, many criticized the presentation.
 The response was so vocal that the devs at 343 Industries promised to make improvements in the future.
 Halo Infinite was then delayed into 2021, ruining any chance of it being a launch title.

 When Microsoft unveiled the Xbox Series X, it did so alongside the reveal of Senua's Saga: HellBlade 2, which became the first game officially announced for Xbox Series X. The footage shown at The Game Awards look absolutely stunning and was captured directly on the console in real-time.

-Cyberpunk 2077, one of the most anticipated upcoming games, could also come to next-gen consoles when it's released on November 19.
+Cyberpunk 2077, one of the most anticipated upcoming games, will also come to next-gen consoles when it's released on November 19.
 CD Projekt Red president Adam Kicinski said to VG247 last year, “The game is developed in such a way that it can use very powerful future equipment, but I can not tell you more beyond that today, as no future generation of consoles have been announced so far.”

 Bethesda, the studio that brought us The Elder Scrolls and the Fallout franchise is set to release Elder Scrolls VI and Starfield, although details on those titles are sparse.

 EA confirmed that Dice will have extra time to make Battlefield 6, and that the upcoming first-person shooter would arrive on next-gen consoles in 2021.
 Specific consoles weren't named but we'd be shocked if the Xbox Series X wasn't one of them.

 What about virtual reality?